 Starting your baby on solids is an exciting time and a developmental milestone.
 But it can be confusing for a new mum.

-It’s recommended to start your baby on solids at around 4-6 months of age.
-Signs to look out for that your baby is ready include:
+Experts recommend to start your baby on solids at around 4-6 months of age.
+So the signs to look out for that your baby is ready include: